Table of Contents

 It’s important to be aware that tax authorities may specify additional materials necessary for the certificate of residency application.
 These could vary based on your specific individual circumstances.

-Step 2: Fill out and submit the application
+Step 2: Fill out and submit the application for certificate of resident status

 Having completed the supporting documents and confirming your eligibility, it’s time to put together your application.
 You can find the form required by the Inland Revenue Department right below: